 The objective for the project is to empower Kannaland, by approaching the solution to the littering problem and has in a positive fun way included the cooperation of the community in order to achieve a cleaner Calitzdorp goal.
 Calitzdorp Tourism would like to install 6 bins as the roll out phase.
 3x Dunk your junk bins, and 3x Fun bins.
 TOTAL initial roll out: R4412.01.
-(For more information on the project, contact the Manager: IDP and PMS.
+(For more information on the project, See Annexure ...)